Mun Sing HO

 What will revive U.S. Economic Growth?
 Journal of Policy Modeling (2014)

-I am an economist at the IQSS working on productivity measurement and environmental policy analysis.
+I am an economist at the Harvard China Project and IQSS working on productivity measurement and environmental policy analysis.

 Papers on measuring and projecting US productivity growth with Dale Jorgenson, Kevin Stiroh (NY Fed) and Jon Samuels (BEA) are listed here.

-At the China Project in the School of Engineering and Applied Sciences we constructed a multi-sector model of the Chinese economy to analyse energy and environmental policies.
+At the China Project in the School of Engineering and Applied Sciences we constructed a multi-sector model of the Chinese economy to analyze energy and environmental policies.

 My work at Resources for the Future includes analysis of carbon mitigation policies.